 The summer months were built for fishing, swimming, biking, hiking, and paddling.
 In winter, snowshoeing, downhill skiing, and ice skating on frozen lakes (or on Olympic ice in Lake Placid) take center stage.
 Fall is a family favorite thanks to a spectacular display of crimson, amber, and orange leaves igniting the landscape.
 Spring brings beautiful blooms to meadows of wildflowers.

-Small towns like Lake Placid, Saranac Lake, and Bolton Landing dot the region.
+Small towns like Lake Placid, Saranac Lake, and Bolton Landing dot the region and each sit on or near idyllic lakes.
 There’s a yesteryear quality to these resort areas, with lakefront dining and old-fashioned mom-and-pop shops around every corner.
 In Tupper Lake, The Wild Center connects guests to the Adirondacks in a thoughtful way with multimedia exhibits and 31 acres of marked trails, plus a network of treetop bridges called the Wild Walk that’s a hit with kids and parents alike.

 Where to Stay in the Adirondacks

-For families, it doesn’t get any better than Saranac Waterfront Lodge in scenic Lake Saranac.
+For families, Saranac Waterfront Lodge in scenic Lake Saranac is ideal.
 Situated right on the water, this kid-friendly hotel is centrally located for activities like hiking (easy to moderate trails abound), biking (rentals are available on site), and water sports including fishing, kayaking, and chartered boat rides (boats depart from the hotel’s private dock).
 Dine inside or al fresco at the lodge’s in-house restaurant, The Boathouse, then take a s’mores pack outside to roast marshmallows at one of the many fire pits for guests.

 2. Boston, Massachusetts